 Additionally, having cilantro nearby your tomatoes is perfect if you like to make spicy summer dishes like fresh guacamole and pico di gallo.
 You’ll have your own salsa garden!

 Peas are an excellent predecessor companion plant for tomatoes.
 Peas are planted much earlier in the spring because they are a cool-season crop, while tomatoes are a warm-season crop.
-Since both plants requite a vertical support of some sort, the peas can be swapped out for tomato plants when weather becomes too warm for peas to thrive.
+Since both plants require vertical support of some sort, the peas can be swapped out for tomato plants when the weather becomes too warm for peas to thrive.

 In addition, peas are legumes that draw nitrogen from the air down into the garden soil.
 Nitrogen is an essential macronutrient for young tomato plants as they establish leaves.
 These leaves are required for photosynthesis and capture energy, producing delicious tomatoes later in the season.